Table of Contents

 How will Tips and Overtime be reported on W-2s?

-Eligible overtime and tips that are input on the Payroll Data grid using the appropriate income items will continue to flow to the traditional locations, including (if mandated by the IRS) to Box 12 under new codes.
+Eligible overtime and tips that are input on the Payroll Data Grid using the appropriate income items will continue to flow to Box 14.
+See Reporting Qualified Overtime 2025 W-2 for more information.

 For overtime, only the premium time is deductible.
 In other words, the entire time-and-a-half isn't deductible, only the "half" part is.